 Watch the Weather

 Your chosen product should have instructions on the container, which will tell you the best weather and limitations for its use.
-In general, you should avoid applying weed killer within 24 hours of rain showers, with temperatures between 45 and 90 degrees F, in low wind conditions.
+In general, you should avoid applying weed killer within 24 hours of rain showers, look for temperatures between 45 and 90 degrees F, in low wind conditions.

 This approach ensures the product is effective on application, has enough time to work, and won’t damage an environmentally stressed lawn more than necessary.